jaideep-seth/bittorrent_gsoc19/README.md

 * [Merged Files](https://github.com/openworm/OpenWormData/pull/4) for access control features of the framework.

-* The stand-alone repository for the end to end process of the framework, [created within OpenWorm](https://github.com/openworm/bt-gsoc-2019).
+* The stand-alone repository for describing the end to end process of the framework, [created within OpenWorm](https://github.com/openworm/bt-gsoc-2019).

+* [Made a PR](https://github.com/openworm/PyOpenWorm/pull/449) to Subclass DataSourceLoader and implement its load method in BitTorrentDataSourceDirLoader.
+Setup and access control dependencies of the BitTorrent Client are included alongwith an integration test.

+* Setup a [Ubuntu container with an Elastic IP on AWS](https://13.235.204.78) , this server is implemented to improve user experience and avoid required installations needed for seeding contents to BitTorrent.

 ### Prerequisites